ZCU104 board

 Using genimage

-By default ZCU104 buildroot configuration will also build the genimage tool for the host system.
-Image configuration is described in the firmware/zcu104/image.cfg file.
-There is also a script firmware/zcu104/genimage.sh for convenience.
+The ZCU104 buildroot configuration will also build the genimage tool for the host system by default.
+The image configuration is described in the firmware/zcu104/image.cfg file.
+A script named firmware/zcu104/genimage.sh is also provided for convenience.
 Run it without arguments to get help.
-Then run it providing correct paths to all the required files to generate the zcu104.img file.
+Then run it, providing correct paths to all the required files, to generate the zcu104.img file.

 The image can be then copied to the SD card device (not partition! so e.g. /dev/sdb, not /dev/sdb1) using dd: